Sarov: History

 The town is surrounded by fences patrolled by the military.
 Foreigners, and even Russians who do not live in Sarov, are not allowed to enter the town without permission.
 Foreigners who visit on business must surrender their passports, phones, and cameras to security while they are in the facility, though some documentary filmmakers have shot footage inside the town walls.

 A large portion of the town is located on the grounds of the P.G.S.
 State Park in adjacent Temnikovsky District of the Republic of Mordovia.

 In 1993, the town became a sister city to Los Alamos, New Mexico, the home of the U.S. nuclear weapons design laboratory (Los Alamos National Laboratory, or LANL).
 Scientists from LANL and VNIIEF have cooperated on various arms control and nuclear safeguards programs, under which the Los Alamos scientists learned, to their amusement, that their Russian colleagues paid homage to their American rivals by irreverently calling their own laboratory "Los Arzamas."

 Boris Yeltsin changed the town's name back to Sarov at the request of the residents in August 1995.

-On June 17, 1997, a Russian Federal Nuclear Center senior researcher Alexandr Zakharov received a fatal dose of 4850 rem in a criticality accident.
+On 17 June 1997, a Russian Federal Nuclear Center senior researcher Alexandr Zakharov received a fatal dose of 4850 rem in a criticality accident.

-Today the Russian federal nuclear center is responsible for important decisions concerning the development, production, storage, and utilization of nuclear weapons; the recycling of radioactive and other materials; and research in fundamental and applied physics.
+Today, the Russian federal nuclear center is responsible for important decisions concerning the development, production, storage, and utilization of nuclear weapons; the recycling of radioactive and other materials; and research in fundamental and applied physics.
 International foundations have helped to fund some research scientists in Sarov following the downsizing and transitions after the Soviet era.
 The city's fences and the electrified fences around fissile stores are maintained.
-In 1998 a resident stated that the perimeter fences also kept the city free from organized crime.
+In 1998, a resident stated that the perimeter fences also kept the city free from organized crime.

-During the 2010 Russian wildfires the Russian Army took preventive forest fire measures and radioactive material was reported to have been secured elsewhere.
+During the 2010 Russian wildfires, the Russian Army took preventive forest fire measures and radioactive material was reported to have been secured elsewhere.

-On Monday August 12, 2019, flags in Sarov were lowered to half-staff during the viewing of five coffins in Sarov's main square.
-These were the bodies of five Rosatom workers who were killed during the August 8, 2019, Nyonoksa radiation accident near Severodvinsk at the State Central Navy Testing Range which is the main rocket launching site of the Russian Navy.
-Later on August 12, 2019, the bodies of the Rosatom workers, who were involved in the development and testing of the 9M730 Burevestnik (Petrel) also known as by the NATO reporting name SSC-X-9 Skyfall, were buried in Sarov's main cemetery.
+On 12 August 2019, flags in Sarov were lowered to half-mast during the viewing of five coffins in Sarov's main square.
+These were the bodies of five Rosatom workers who were killed during the Nyonoksa radiation accident that happened on 8 August 2019 near Severodvinsk at the State Central Navy Testing Range, which is the main rocket launching site of the Russian Navy.
+Later, the bodies of the Rosatom workers, who were involved in the development and testing of the 9M730 Burevestnik (Petrel) also known as by the NATO reporting name SSC-X-9 Skyfall, were buried in Sarov's main cemetery.